11 Things Not to Say to Someone With Crohn's Disease or Ulcerative Colitis

 A rogue immune attack on the digestive tract appears to be the cause, and the result is symptoms such as abdominal pain and chronic, bloody diarrhea.

-Damage from inflammatory bowel diseases can be so severe it requires surgical removal of portions of the colon.
+Damage from inflammatory bowel diseases can be so severe it

 Can you wait until the next exit?